markcsmith78/HL7Extract/README.md

 # HL7Extract

 HL7Extract is an open-source Python framework for transforming raw HL7 v2.x message streams into structured, analysis-ready datasets.
 It is designed to support clinical data analysis, interoperability workflows, and downstream applications such as quality reporting, research, and machine learning.
+To be fair, extracting fields from HL7 messages is not edge-of-your-seat exciting.
+It doesn't make for good dinner convesation and it's not status update material.
+But, if you're troubleshooting interfaces or analyzing large sets of HL7 messages, this is for you.
+HL7Extract relieves you of the burden of counting out 'pipes' and 'hats'.
+It wrassles unweildly HL7 messages that wrap several lines in your text editor into the manageable, domesticated set of fields you're interested in.
+Everything else stays outside in the wild.

 ---